Setting up a new modular robot core

 1. Flash the SD card with Raspberry Pi OS (previously Raspbian).
 Some Important notes:

 • If you are required to pick a username and password, it is recommended to pick pi and raspberry.
-These are the defaults for most RPi installations.
+For now, all the heads are set by default with robo as the username and test as the password.

 • Reminder for CI Group people: if you select a keyboard layout, pick English(US).
 It can always be changed using the raspi-config tool on the RPi.